ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/2_dp_name.md

 The name of a data product should be the same as its path.

-For example, the location of a data product:
+In the example below, the location of a data product:<br>

-`ftp://boydorr.gla.ac.uk/scrc/records/SARS-CoV-2/scotland/cases-and-management/testing/0.20200923.0.h5`
+"ftp://boydorr.gla.ac.uk/scrc/records/SARS-CoV-2/scotland/cases-and-management/testing/0.20200923.0.h5"

-is given by:
+is generated from:

-`ftp://boydorr.gla.ac.uk/scrc/[data_product_name]/[version_number].h5`
+`ftp://boydorr.gla.ac.uk/[namespace]/[data_product_name]/[version_number].h5`

 ![image alt text](/images/testing.png)